 Data on the traits of bird species were obtained from Wilman et al. (2014).
 For this study we selected traits with importance for ecological functions: (i) foraging strata (ground, understory, mid-high levels in trees, canopy, or well above vegetation); (ii) diet (invertebrates, mammals/birds, reptiles/amphibians, fish, scavenger, fruit, nectar, seeds, or other plant material); and (iii) body mass in grams.
+We selected these traits because they can be directly linked to ecosystem processes such seed dispersal and pollination.
 Where no match was found for the Latin binomial name of a species in the trait database of Wilman et al. (2014) a web search was carried out to find synonymous names and the correct trait values assigned using these (10 species).

 Forest dependency data for all bird species were provided by BirdLife International, with each species categorised as having high, medium or low forest dependency, or being a non-forest species (BirdLife International, 2013).
-Species with high forest dependency were then classed as forest specialists and the remaining species were classed as forest generalists.
-The species richness for specialist species was calculated for each site.
+Species with high forest dependency were then classed as forest specialists. and forest specialist species richness calculated for each site.

-We then calculated total species richness and five functional diversity metrics: functional diversity (FD), functional richness (FRic), functional evenness (FEve), functional divergence (FDiv) and functional dispersion (FDis) for each of our secondary and primary forest sites.
+We then calculated total species richness and five functional diversity metrics: functional diversity (FD), functional richness (FRic), functional evenness (FEve), functional divergence (FDiv) and functional dispersion (FDis) for each of our secondary and primary forest sites (see Table 1 for a description of the functional diversity metrics used).
 Species richness was calculated by summing the number of species found in at each site.
-Using the R package fundiv we calculated FD (Petchey and Gaston, 2002) a distance based metric of functional diversity that is not influenced by species abundances.
-FD is calculated by summing all the branch lengths of a functional dendrogram for all occurring species (Petchey and Gaston, 2002).
-We calculated the remaining functional diversity metrics (FRic, FEve, FDiv and FDis) using the R package FD (Laliberte et al., 2010).
-These metrics are calculated in multidimentional trait space, with each axis representing a different trait, from which a convex hull containing all species is created (Villéger, 2008).
-FRic represents the volume of the convex hull and thus the volume of trait space occupied by a community.
-High FRic indicates that many traits are present within a community.
-FEve represents the evenness of species abundances in multidimensional trait space.
-High FEve values suggest a relatively equal abundance of species in trait space, and in theory this means that resources within an ecosystem are being used in an efficient manner (Prescott et al., 2016).
-FDiv represents how species abundance is distributed along trait axes.
-FDiv is low when abundant species have trait values that are close to the centre of functional trait space, but high when abundant species have extreme trait values (Villéger, 2008).
-This can be seen as a measure of the niche differentiation within a community, such that if FDiv is high, then there are high levels of niche differentiation (Prescott et al., 2016).
-FDis represents the distance from the centroid of trait space, weighted by species abundances (Laliberte et al., 2010).
-This metric is influenced by both the range of trait values in a community and the uniformity of species abundances within multidimensional trait space and it has thus been suggested that this metric can be used as a unified metric for functional diversity (Laliberte et al., 2010).
+Using the R package fundiv we calculated FD (Petchey and Gaston, 2002).
+We calculated the remaining functional diversity metrics (FRic, FEve, FDiv and FDis; Table 1) using the R package FD (Laliberte et al., 2010).

 Statistical analyses